tramyardg/UnitTestViaJava/src/test/java/mockito/README.md

 See [docs here](http://static.javadoc.io/org.mockito/mockito-core/2.13.0/org/mockito/Mockito.html).

 ### Creating a mock
-- A mock has the same method calls as the normal object
+- A mock has the same method calls as the normal object.
+- Mocks can be on interfaces or classes.
-- It records how other objects interact with it
+- It records how other objects interact with it.
-- There is a mock instance of the object but no real object instance
+- There is a mock instance of the object but no real object instance.
-- Do not mock `Sale.java` class (class under test)
+- Do not mock `Sale.java` class (class under test).
+- Use when you don't have fake classes (you no longer need fake classes).

 ### Verify
 - Once created, a mock will remember all interactions.
 The you can selectively verify whatever interactions you are interested in.